Chain-of-Thought Reasoning is a Policy Improvement Operator

 \subsection{Setup}

 Addition is a fundamental task in mathematics, but one on which language models have historically struggled to perform.
-Nevertheless, addition has some appealing properties as a toy dataset for evaluating self-learning.
-Firstly, addition is a simple form of problem-solving.
-If a language model can teach itself to solve addition problems, this may indicate potential for applying general logic and reasoning to solve more complex problems.
-Additionally, it is currently actively debated whether language models possess the ability to reason symbolically \citep{arkoudas2023gpt4, bender2021dangers, marcus2018deep}.
-If a model can teach itself to do addition, perhaps this indicates a potential for a general ability to reason symbolically.
+As such, we use it as a toy dataset for evaluating self-learning.
+As addition can be considered a simple form of problem-solving, a language model being able to teach itself addition may indicate potential for applying general logic and reasoning to solve more complex problems.

-We ask whether models can teach themselves how to add very large numbers after having been shown only addition examples with substantially fewer digits.
-For simplicity, our setup includes only problems of the form $a+b$ or $a+b+1$, where $a$ and $b$ are guaranteed to have the same number of digits. $a$ and $b$ are uniformly sampled among all integers with the proper number of digits.
+We ask whether models can teach themselves how to add very large numbers after having been shown only addition examples with substantially smaller numbers.
+In our setup, we consider only problems of the form $a+b$ or $a+b+1$, where $a$ and $b$ are guaranteed to have the same number of digits. $a$ and $b$ are uniformly sampled among all integers with the proper number of digits.
 We train all models on a cluster of $8$ V100 GPUs with $32$ GB of memory each.
 Prior work has indicated the importance of proper tokenization for performing arithmetic \citep{liu2023goat, zhou2022teaching}.
-As such, we use the ByT5 family, which operates on the raw character/byte value and thus avoids any potential issues with tokenization.
-All models are fine-tuned using the Adam optimizer \citep{kingma2017adam} and the DeepSpeed library \citep{aminabadi2022deepspeed} with a constant learning rate of $10^{-4}$.
-We used a batch size of $2048$ for our experiments with the 300M parameter model and $1024$ for the 582M parameter model, which were the maximum possible sizes that fit in memory given our computational resources.
-Furthermore, we used 16-bit training via bfloat16 to conserve memory.
+In order to avoid any such issues, we use the ByT5 family, which operates on the raw character/byte value.
+A detailed description of the hyperparameters used in training can be found in Appendix~\ref{sec:hyperparameters}.